 Ability to Upgrade

 A second chance bank account is a new starting point, but it’s not the end destination.
-Many people create second chance bank accounts with the hopes of getting a better bank account in the future.
+Many people create second chance bank accounts in the hopes of getting a better bank account in the future.
 Some banks let you upgrade your bank account after building good banking history.
 A bank account with no path to an upgrade adds extra steps to get a better bank account.
 You would have to open a bank account with another bank after building good banking history and then have to transfer funds from your second chance bank account to your new bank account.
 The ability to upgrade eliminates the necessity of this extra step.

 Other Perks and Features (Like Overdraft Protection)

 Banks have evolved into money management hubs that go beyond money storage.
 Some banks include features that help customers build credit, invest in assets, and obtain other perks.
-Many people rely on second chance banking because of bad banking history with their previous bank.
+Many people rely on second chance banking because of a bad banking history with their previous bank.